davenicholson-xyz/wallchemy/README.md

 ### Browser extensions and daemon mode

-Wallchemy can set the desktop wallpaper directly from the browser using an extension and the Wallchemy bckground daemon.
+Wallchemy can set the desktop wallpaper directly from the browser using an extension and the Wallchemy background daemon.
 Start the daemon by running `wallchemy --daemon start`.
 The extension can be installed from the [Chrome web store](https://chromewebstore.google.com/detail/wallchemy-helper/iegfdnonehdmlnmldgkekhmoiplkokbd) or the [Firefox Add-Ons](https://addons.mozilla.org/en-GB/firefox/addon/wallchemy-helper/)

 For more info check the [wiki](https://github.com/davenicholson-xyz/wallchemy/wiki/Browser-extensions)